IKoshelev/amd-like-modules/README.md

 	window.loadOnce("~scripts/",["index.js","constants.js"]);	//load several files from same path window.loadOnce(["~css/site.css"])				//load several files withouth same path
 ```
-as a result of above code, loadOnce will check all you present script and link tags to see if any of them has the same resulting path, and if not, will add a new tag for the loaded to 'head' element.
+as a result of above code, loadOnce will check all you present script and link tags to see if any of them have the same resulting path, and if not, will add a new tag for the loaded file to 'head' element.

 You can also teach it new 'file' types.
 For example, our C# controllers generate their own JS clients with the help of reflection, but their paths don't end in '.js'.
 We accomodate them like this:

 ```javascript
 	// "service" is the ending of the path; "text/javascript" is the 'type' attribute that will be used when generating 'script' tags for such paths window.loadOnce.acceptableFileTypesForScript["service"] = "text/javascript";
        	window.loadOnce(["~api/MarketPrices/service"]);
 ```
 Together with async dependency resolution features described above, this allows us to load dependencies at the top of our module files without woriyng that something may be loaded twice when two modules rely on it.

 ```javascript
 window.loadOnce(["~api/MarketPrices/service"]);
 window.simpeDefine("app.component.marketPrices",["api.marketPrices"],function(marketPricesService){...})